FaiziCodeSpace/mongo-mastery-playground/README.md

 npm run dev
 ```

-Make sure to create a `.env` file:
+Create a `.env` file in the root directory:

 ```env
 PORT=5000